 Windows users can turn to CCleaner – a program that can make your computer run faster - to systematically remove such fluff from their drive.
 But what about Linux users who need to wipe and clean their Linux machine?

+First, you might want to try a few of the tips and tricks at the official MUO guide to Linux.
+After that, you’ll want to optimize your Linux system by cleaning it.
 That’s what BleachBit is for.
 Often called a CCleaner for Linux, BleachBit removes the cruft left behind by a number of programs in order to leave your hard drive emptier than it was before.
 This is particularly useful if you’re trying to free up space on your netbook.

 Before you can do anything, of course, you need to install BleachBit.
 Ubuntu users can simply click here to install; users of other Linux systems can easily find BleachBit in their respective repostories, or find downloads over at BleachBit’s website.
 Heck, you’ll even find a Windows version (that can’t do much, unfortunately).